michaellaszlo/sortable-challenge/README.md

 ## Viewer option

-You may be interested in the web-based listing viewer that I used during development to help me visually inspect the candidate matches produced by various strategies.
+You may be interested in the web-based listing viewer that I made to help me visually inspect the candidate matches produced by various matching rules.

 The `-w` or `--webviewer` option makes `matcher.py` write an HTML file to `viewer/listings.html` in the directory that contains `matcher.py`.
-Unlike the file paths described above, the HTML file's path is independent of your current working directory.
+Unlike the other file paths, the HTML file's path is independent of your current working directory.
 You cannot specify a different path.
 To work correctly, the HTML file requires the `viewer/` directory supplied with the repository.

 The `-w` option takes no argument.
 It can be used in conjunction with the other path options.